DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-11/atmos-movies/_index.md

 <p><a href="https://vimeo.com/40658763">Dolby Perspective on Dolby Atmos</a> from <a href="https://vimeo.com/dolby">Dolby Laboratories</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 {{% note %}}
-So what was Dolby saying at the time Atmos was coming out about why this was an important and new invention?
+### Slide Title: Dolby's Ambitions and Impact with Atmos

+#### Speaker Notes:

+- **Dolby's Vision for Atmos**: At the time of its launch, Dolby presented Atmos as more than just a technical novelty; it was pitched as the future of cinema sound, aiming for ubiquitous adoption in "every movie and every theater."

-More than a technical novelty or specialized exhibition format, the company’s long-term goal is to feature Atmos in “every movie and every theater” (Fuchs 2012).
-According to film historian Gianluca Sergi, Atmos represents Dolby Laboratories’ larger goal of recapturing “the prime position that it held in the cinema market, both internally to the company and externally in the industry” after more than two years of revenue decline in its digital cinema division (2013: 109).
+- **Strategic Importance**: According to film historian Gianluca Sergi, Atmos was crucial for Dolby's business strategy, aiming to reclaim the dominant position it once held in the cinema market, especially after experiencing revenue decline in its digital cinema division over two years.

-Between 2010 and 2013, Dolby reached out to sound practitioners, directors, studios and major theater chains using financial incentives, complimentary training sessions and a barrage of trade advertisements to promote the format as the future of cinema sound production and exhibition.
-To accomplish this widespread adoption and implementation strategy, Atmos proposes a re-evaluation of Hollywood sound mixing conventions and practices, many of which are rooted in the professional identities, social organization and creative work of mixers themselves. **Despite Dolby’s claim that their new platform allows mixers to retain more artistic control over their work at different stages of production and exhibition, there is considerable evidence that Atmos actually limits a mixer’s creative role in authoring soundtracks.**
+- **Outreach and Promotion (2010-2013)**: Dolby executed a robust marketing strategy that included reaching out to sound practitioners, directors, studios, and major theater chains.
+They offered financial incentives, complimentary training sessions, and extensive trade advertising to promote Atmos as the next big thing in cinema sound.

+- **Redefining Sound Mixing**: Dolby Atmos not only proposed new technology but also encouraged a re-evaluation of existing sound mixing conventions in Hollywood.
+This was tied closely to the professional identities and practices of mixers themselves.

+- **Controversial Impact on Mixers**: Although Dolby claimed that Atmos would grant mixers more artistic control throughout various stages of production and exhibition, there is evidence suggesting that the platform may actually limit a mixer's creative role in authoring soundtracks.

+- **Source Citation**: The information is drawn from academic analyses and historical accounts, including insights from film historian Gianluca Sergi and trade documentation from the period between 2010 and 2013.

 {{%/ note %}}